random-musings/Profile/readme.txt

 What has been completed:

-THe corner udacity logo has been replaced by a custom graphics. the horizontal rule has been replaced by a star cloud. the featured work section contains links to my git repositories clicking on the images in the featured work section will pop up a modal dialog box
+The corner udacity logo has been replaced by a custom graphics. the horizontal rule has been replaced by a star cloud. the featured work section contains links to my git repositories clicking on the images in the featured work section will pop up a modal dialog box